 Lybrate.com has a nexus of the most experienced Radiologists in India.
-You will find Radiologists with more than 40 years of experience on Lybrate.com.
+You will find Radiologists with more than 30 years of experience on Lybrate.com.
 Find the best Radiologists online in Hyderabad.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. G. Srinivas Rao

 Diagnostic X- Ray

 Bone Densitometry Procedure

 Angiography Radial Approach

 Submit a review for Dr. G. Srinivas RaoYour feedback matters!